Melanie Rush

 Deena Ecker

-I am an doctoral candidate and Americanist.
-I focus on social and urban history, and the history of gender and sexuality and have a strong interest in public history.
-My research looks at prostitutes, pop culture, and sexual culture in the early 20th century.
-I hope to turn my research into documentaries as well as traditional academic writing.
+I’m a 7th year doctoral candidate and Americanist.
+I focus on the history of sexuality, gender, urban history, and have a strong interest in public history.
+My research looks at prostitutes impact on the leisure and pleasure economy, and sexual culture in the early 20th century in New York.
+I am interesting in producing alternative forms of historical output including fiction writing, documentaries, and podcasts.
 I teach American History at CCNY.

-Ask Me About: First Year Exam, Oral Exam, Dissertation Proposal / Defense, Archival Research, Conferences, Advisors
+Ask Me About: Oral Exam, Dissertation Proposal / Defense, Archival Research, Conferences

 Oral Committee: Prof. Ben Carp (Early America), Prof. Thomas Kessner (Modern US), Professor Julia Sneeringer (Gender & Sexuality), Prof. Kathleen McCarthy (Dissertation field)